 Shell layer - Protects from wind, rain and snow and is highly breathable.

-Garments marked odour-free are more resistant to developing odours.
+Garments marked odor-free are more resistant to developing odors.
 This is the result of higher quality, smooth yarn and fast drying properties.
 The short time required for drying prevents bacterial formations in the moist areas, while the smooth yarn eliminates suitible spots, where bacteria could congregate and develop.

 A fabric that is more comfortable, stretchy, and warm than any other shell fabric.
 They are mainly thermal insulated through fleece fabric on the inner side.
 Are perfect for daily sports activities in cold and harsh conditions as well as on sunny days.
 They are not constructed for extreme rain or snow storms.

 Sublimation printing is a process of transferring designs onto fabric using heat.
 In this process, the design is printed on a sublimation paper, which holds the ink until it is placed on top of a fabric.
 Once heat and pressure are applied, the ink turns to gas and is absorbed into the fibres.

 This method allows for quality, full-size printing, the whole of your garment covered in beautiful designs, without sacrificing stretchability and breathability!
 The downside is, that since only the outer surface of the garment is printed, the inside remains untouched.
 When the fabric stretches, the original colour of the material may shine through.

 Seam tape is a thermoplastic adhesive film applied to hardshell jackets and pants, in order to prevent water from penetrating through the garment's seams.
 Seam tape is applied using specialty machines, which use hot air to melt the adhesive, then sandwich the tape and fabric between roller wheels which cool and bond the adhesive layer and fabric together.
 Seam sealing and covering of needle holes is one of the conditions for a garment to be considered waterproof.